TessorNetwork/nebula/price-feeder/README.md

 # Oracle Price Feeder

-The `price-feeder` tool is an extension of Umee's `x/oracle` module, both of which are based on Terra's [x/oracle](https://github.com/terra-money/classic-core/tree/main/x/oracle) module and [oracle-feeder](https://github.com/terra-money/oracle-feeder).
+The `price-feeder` tool is an extension of Nebula's `x/oracle` module, both of which are based on Terra's [x/oracle](https://github.com/terra-money/classic-core/tree/main/x/oracle) module and [oracle-feeder](https://github.com/terra-money/oracle-feeder).
 The core differences are as follows: